crimsonkissaki/MockMaker/README.md

 ## Known Bugs & Issues

  * Classes with `__construct()` arguments will probably cause MockMaker to barf.
 I'm working on a fix using Mockery.
- * Custom CodeWorkers and Templates haven't been fully tested.
+ * Custom CodeWorkers and MockFileTemplates haven't been fully tested.
+ * Currently not working on packagist, as I haven't uploaded it to them yet.
+Still testing phase for now.

 ## Future Improvements:

  * Adding in automatic generation of basic UnitTests for mocks, so you know when you have it set up properly.
+ * Automatic creation of a 'MockManager' file that allows you to pull in mocks through a single class.